fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-02.md

 facebook.com, largely for the same reasons - so that the firewall would be able to see which applications are using the network.

+* This proposal is now based on the idea that the web browser would only include a ORIGIN attribute when the STUN server name matched the name of the HTTP ORIGIN.
+This further reduces any privacy concerns.

-TOOD: Redo ORIGIN based off a HOST with match origin type flag
+TOOD: Could redo ORIGIN based off a HOST with match origin type flag

 Deployment Advice